-• it has a very limited funding base therefore it is difficult to fund improvements or upgrades.

-• Even though the water is used largely for stock water there is domestic use as well and the supply requires water treatment to meet DWSNZ.
+- it has a very limited funding base therefore it is difficult to fund improvements or upgrades. - even though the water is used largely for stock there is also domestic use and the supply requires water treatment to meet DWSNZ.

 The strategic approach for Hamama is to: